Facilities Management responsibilities are evolving.

 There is good news, though.
 By understanding the scope, being proactive about planning, and automating manual tasks, you can accomplish facilities management in the least amount of time, effort, and expense.

-In fact, facilities management has the opportunity to impact your business significantly, driving ROI and contributing to the bottom line.
+In fact, a facilities management system has the opportunity to impact your business significantly, driving ROI and contributing to the bottom line.
 And because of that, we’re diving into what you need to know about facilities management in 2020 not just to survive, but to thrive.

 Facilities Management Responsibilities in 2020